Web-eWorks/ISMPlugin/README.md

 ```
 And then compile the project.
 From there, you can make it an engine-wide project by
 copying the ISMPlugin folder into your `Unreal Engine/4.xx/Engine/Plugins/Editor` folder.

+Alternatively, simply download the latest binary release and follow the instructions in the included README.txt.